What Are Closing Costs? A Guide for U.S. Homebuyers

 Common categories include:

-- Lender/origination charges (processing, underwriting, points/credits)
+- Lender/origination charges (processing, underwriting, mortgage points/credits)

 - Third-party services (appraisal, title search, title insurance, settlement/escrow)